| RDBMS | MongoDB |

 db.Users.updateMany({username: '...'}, {$set: {password: '...'}})

-$rename update operator
+$rename update operator$unset operator

 db.Users.deleteMany({username: '...'})